IPC's members represent a geographically diverse set of leaders and experts in agricultural trade policy.

 IPC Member since 2012

-Dr. Manzoor Ahmad has served as Pakistan’s Ambassador to WTO and as Director at FAO.
-He is a regular panelist in WTO dispute settlements and is one of the theme leaders on the recent ICTSD/IPC Expert Group Dialogue on the challenges pertaining to agricultural trade and food security in the 21st century.
+Dr. Manzoor Ahmad is currently a senior fellow with the International Centre for Trade and Sustainable Development (ICTSD) and regional trade advisor with Deloitte Consulting LLP, where he focuses on promoting Pakistan's trade with Central and South Asia.
+He has served as Pakistan’s Ambassador to WTO and as Director at FAO.
+He has been a regular panelist in WTO dispute settlements and is one of the theme leaders on the recent ICTSD/IPC Expert Group Dialogue on the challenges pertaining to agricultural trade and food security in the 21st century.
 He is also leading various initiatives relating to normalization of trade between India and Pakistan.
 Dr. Ahmad has published several papers on international trade, particularly on agricultural trade policy and food security.